kckarnige/kckarnige/README.md

-### Heyo, I'm Carnige, an idiot that knows his shit
+### Heyo, I'm Carnige, an idiot that knows his stuff

 Notable Projects:
 - [SaturnNX - A PHP and HTML GUI for TegraRcmSmash](https://github.com/kckarnige/saturnNX)